neallivesay/simple-ntl-for-fhe/README.md

 # simple Number Theoretic Library for FHE

-A small library of functions for implementing negacyclic convolution (aka "polynomial multiplication"), the main operation in (most) Fully Homomorphic Encryption (FHE) schemes.
-This library is designed to be easy to understand and use, and may be particularly useful for beginners before transitioning to high-performance libraries such as HEXL or Shoup's NTL.
+A small library to support the implementation of high-performance Number Theoretic Transforms (i.e., the Fast Fourier Transforms for a field of prime size) in the context of Fully Homomorphic Encryption (FHE).
+This library is designed to be easy to understand and use.
+Simplicity has been favored over both performance and generality for all functions that do not have a direct impact on the performance of the Number Theoretic Transform (e.g., primality tests).
+For more general high-performance number theoretic libraries, see Shoup's NTL or Intel's HEXL library.